Soezdemir23/super-memeory-game/README.md

 ## If you want to play it on your computer:

 + clone it
-+ npm ci, to install required packages conservatively.
++ `npm ci `, to install required packages conservatively.
 Alternatively smash that `npm install` on your terminal and hit enter
-+ npm run and enter
++ `npm run start`

 ## If you want to play it on the browser:
 scroll down :)